Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 Long Haired Guinea Pigs

-Long haired guinea pigs need grooming frequently, if not every day, to keep their hair silky and knot-free.
+Guinea pigs with longer hair need grooming frequently, if not every day, to keep their hair silky and knot-free.

 Short Haired Guinea Pigs

-Short haired guinea pigs don’t need to be groomed as regularly, but it’s still important you give them a good brush and check over at least weekly.
+Short haired guinea pigs and hairless guinea pigs don’t need to be groomed as regularly compared to breeds with longer hair, but it’s still important you give them a good brush and check over at least weekly.

 My guinea pigs always enjoy being brushed, especially as they know they’re about to receive some pampering and tasty treats.